microsoft/vscode-wiki/How-to-Contribute.md

 - **Windows:** If you have installed Visual Studio 2017 as your build tool, you need to open **x64 Native Tools Command Prompt for VS 2017**.
 Do not confuse it with *VS2015 x64 Native Tools Command Prompt*, if installed.
 - **Linux:** You may hit a ENOSPC error when running the build.
 To get around this follow instructions in the [Common Questions](https://code.visualstudio.com/docs/setup/linux#_common-questions).

-If the build step fails, or if the built version fails to run (see next section), run `git clean -xfd` in your `vscode` folder, then re-run `yarn`.
+If the build step fails, or if the built version fails to run (see next section), run `git clean -xfd` in your `vscode` folder, then re-run `npm install`.

 #### Errors and Warnings
 Errors and warnings will show in the console while developing VS Code.
 If you use VS Code to develop VS Code, errors and warnings are shown in the status bar at the bottom left of the editor.
 You can view the error list using `View | Errors and Warnings` or pressing <kbd>Ctrl</kbd>+<kbd>P</kbd> and then <kbd>!</kbd> (<kbd>CMD</kbd>+<kbd>P</kbd> and <kbd>!</kbd> on macOS).